EcdysisFoundation/bugbox_open/README.md

 ## Deployment

 This application is deployed to Heroku for most user access scenarios at bugbox.ecdysis.bio.
-It is also deployed on Ecdysis01 for machine learning and inference processes.
-On Ecdysis01, it also uses the same Heroku database server and AWS S3 storage (see local-cloud.yml).
+It is also deployed as a production version on a local server (Ecdysis01) for machine learning and inference processes.
+Locally, it also uses the same Heroku database server and AWS S3 storage (see local-cloud.yml).
 As a result, it is important to use caution in deployment to not create conflicts when there is a potential for two different versions of the app to be running simultanously against the database and storage system.
 When the deployment includes database migrations the following steps should be followed.
 Consider other scenarios for their potential to create conflicts.

 1. On Ecdsyis01, bring down the app
 2. On Heroku, deploy the new version, ensure migrations run succesfully
 3. Ecdysis01, pull new version from github
 4. Ecdysis01, bring app back up.
 No migrations should run because they already ran on Heroku.

-#### Deployment to Ecdysis01 server
+#### Deployment to local production server

 local-cloud.yml is the .yml to use.
-This will establish a local Django app, and Node dev container.
+This will establish a local Django app with Node built in the same docker container.
 The database and filesystem is the production system on Heroku and AWS S3.
 This is not for development purposes.
-This is to have a Django instance running on Ecdsyis01 to manage image identifications and other needs to communicate from Ecdysis01 and Heroku database and AWS S3 storage.
+This is to have a Django instance running locally to manage image identifications and other needs to communicate with the Heroku database and AWS S3 storage.
+This instance uses Gunicorn and Nginx with static files served locally, and media files on the cloud.
+For any repo change, the container will need to be rebuilt, not just restarted, to copy all the app files to the container image.

-If specific non-custom image needs built, specificy it individually (referring to non-custom images when on Ecdysis01)
+build the two docker images, django and nginx.
+Celery containers share the django image.

-    docker compose -f local-cloud.yml build SERVICE_NAME
+    docker compose -f local-cloud.yml build

-The Django container image is shared with Celery containers, so if any python library changes, build all of them, on local dev environment.

-    docker compose -f local.yml build django celeryworker celerybeat flower

-Bring up containers with images prebuilt
+Bring up the containers

-    docker compose -f local-cloud.yml up --no-build -d
+    docker compose -f local-cloud.yml up -d

 Open the logs, ctrl-c to escape

     docker compose -f local-cloud.yml logs --tail=1000 --follow

-### Special power outage start up info on Ecdysis01.

-If there is a power outage, or the Ecdysis01 server otherwise is restarted, the app has to be restarted there, starting with the Torchserve first, so that bugbox app doesnt generate a bunch of errors when it first comes up and finds that it cannot connect to Torchserve.
-See section below on starting Torchserve, waiting till it is full accessible to the bring up bugbox.
-Clear the docker network first with `docker compose -f local-cloud.yml down` then bring the containers back with `--no-build -d` as explained above, afer Torchserve fully starts.
+When running management commands on local production, the command is..

+    docker compose -f local-cloud.yml run --rm django python manage.py MY_COMMAND

-## FastAPI
+## FastAPI Inference

 API_INFERENCE_URL is defined in settings.
-This relates to inference run against FastAPI hosed models, see repo https://github.com/EcdysisFoundation/inference-fastapi
+This relates to inference run against a locally served FastAPI hosed models, see repo https://github.com/EcdysisFoundation/inference-fastapi

+## FastAPI Stitcher

+Bugbox3.core.stitcher_api connects to a localy served FastAPI app that creates panoramas from insect sample scans.
+See repo https://github.com/EcdysisFoundation/stitcher

 ## Organizations, Users, Permissions